aVolpe/aVolpe.github.io/_posts/2025-01-31-tester-pattern-react.md

-Reading this test we don't know anything about the internals of the component, we only know that we are asking the tester to submit the form with a given name and lastname. **The internals of the component and the complexity of the emulation of user actions is hidden to the test, making it easy to read and follow**.
+Reading this test we don't know anything about the internals of the component, we only know that we are asking the tester to submit the form with a given name and last name. **The internals of the component and the complexity of the emulation of user actions is hidden to the test, making it easy to read and follow**.

 The tester for this form is slightly more complex: